Exploring the Link Between Ovulation Pain and Infertility

 Treatment depends on the cause.
 For simple pain that is not severe or prolonged – warm baths, a hot water bottle, and simple pain relief like paracetamol or Ibuprofen, if they are safe for you to take, are quite appropriate.

-If an underlying condition is associated with pain while ovulating, the next step should be tests to find and treat the cause.
+If an underlying condition is associated with pain while ovulating, the next step is tests to find and treat the cause.

 This may depend on the nature of the pain and its cause.
 As we advise above, if you keep having prolonged pain, you should see your doctor for tests (such as an abdominal and pelvic exam) to check what else may be happening.